 From 94- Northern Suburbs: Take 94 to the West Broadway exit.
 Turn left at the light and cross over 94.
 Go to Second Street, which is the second light, and turn right onto North Second Street.
 You will cross Plymouth Avenue, continuing on North Second Street.
 On your left you’ll see the side of the Star Tribune Printing Plant.
 At the front of this building will be your first available left turn.
 Turn left and follow across the front of the building to North First Street.
 After one block turn right onto North First Street (there is no other choice).
 The Minnesota Opera Center is located on the left side of the street between The Lab Theater (former home of The Guthrie Lab) and Gaar Scott Lofts.

 Parking is available on the street next to the Minnesota Opera Center.
 The Minneapolis Parking website has an interactive map to see where these meters are located.
 There is also a pay lot across the street.
 Do not park in spots designated for other companies, private citizens, or Minnesota Opera staff; vehicles will be towed.

 History of the Opera Center

 In 1990, the Minnesota Opera renovated three Minneapolis warehouse buildings in which to consolidate its scenic and costume shops, rehearsal facilities and administrative offices.
 The Minnesota Opera Center, located at 620 North First Street in the Warehouse District of Minneapolis, is adjacent to the Itasca development and the former home of the Guthrie Lab Theater.
 The project was developed with the assistance of the Minneapolis Community Development Agency and financed by First Banks, N.A. (now US Bank).

-“The consolidation of our operations at The Minnesota Opera Center dramatically enhanced the interaction and capabilities of the Opera,” said President and CEO Kevin Smith.
+“The consolidation of our operations at the Minnesota Opera Center dramatically enhanced the interaction and capabilities of the Opera,” said President and General Director Ryan Taylor.
 “This project strengthened us artistically and institutionally by providing a functional, creative work environment and by stabilizing overhead costs.”